HUAWEI Video Celebrates One Year of Streaming with Anniversary Campaign and Launch of New Content

 HUAWEI Video Announces Exciting New Content and Deals

-Ahead of its one-year anniversary, the streaming platform has announced the addition of new local content from ABS-CBN, such as Can't Help Falling in Love and My Exs and Whys, as well as exciting simulcast content such as the hit Chinese reality series Sisters Season 2 from MangoTV, and TVB Drama Beauty and The Boss.
-The app also features popular content like CJ E&M's What's Wrong With Secretary Kim, A Quest to Heal from Mediacorp and Say Yes to the Dress from Discovery.
+Ahead of its one-year anniversary, the streaming platform has announced the addition of exciting simulcast content such as the hit Chinese reality series Sisters Season 2 from MangoTV, and TVB Drama Beauty and The Boss.
+The app also features popular content such as The World of the Married from dimsum entertainment, A Quest to Heal from Mediacorp as well as Say Yes to the Dress from Discovery.

-In conjunction with the celebration, HUAWEI Video is also launching the 'HUAWEI Video Turns 1' campaign exclusively to all HUAWEI Video users in Philippines, starting from now to 4 April 2021.
-Users can complete different tasks within the app and enjoy special treats such as HUAWEI devices and HUAWEI Video subscription package.
+In conjunction with the celebration, HUAWEI Video is also launching the 'HUAWEI Video Turns 1' contest exclusively to all HUAWEI Video users in Singapore, starting from now to 4 April 2021.
+Users can complete different tasks and earn chances to spin the lucky draw wheel to win HUAWEI prizes such as HUAWEI devices and HUAWEI Video subscription package.